 Wesbrook Village Festival

-One of the biggest and most interesting events at UBC each year is the Wesbrook Village Festival which used to take place in early September.
+One of the biggest and most interesting events at UBC in the past has been the Wesbrook Village Festival which used to take place in early September.
 It was a free event, everyone was welcome and it featured live music, food and family-friendly activities.

 In 2018 the Wesbrook Village Festival happened on Saturday September 8th from 11 o’clock in the morning until 4 o’clock in the afternoon.
 It was an impressive event with live entertainment all day and even a free barbecue!
 As of 2019 it doesn’t appear that the festival is still happening (or at least not to our knowledge).

 Below is the schedule of events for the Wesbrook Village Festival in 2018.
 (Note: times and performer details were subject to change.)

 In the BBQ Area and on the Main Stage